waynekhan/MAC0432-docker/README.md

 sudo sysctl -w fs.file-max=131072
 ```

-Therefter, navigating into `postgres` and `sonarqube-99-lts-de` and running `docker-compose up` should work.
+Therefter, navigating into the folders and running `docker-compose up` should work.